Survicate/survicate-android-sdk/README.md

 - Language
 - Known user
 - Operating system

+Make sure to list all the screens and events described in your application.
+Once you got this covered, you or any person responsible for creating and managing surveys will be able to trigger them from Survicate panel with no need for you to update the application.

 ### Application screens
 A survey can appear when your application user is viewing a specific screen.